Our math program includes instructional materials, hands-on kits, classroom resources, and professional learning experiences for teachers.

 - All of our math investigations are designed so students must use the ideas and practices of math to make sense of a phenomenon.
 Instead of telling students what they need to know and requiring them to complete practice problems, students are encouraged to grapple with and make sense of important ideas and practices and their use.
 Our goal is to help students become knowledgeable, flexible, and resourceful mathematical thinkers.

-Use of Literacy and Science Practices in the Service of Sense-Making
+Use of Literacy and Mathematics Practices in the Service of Sense-Making

 Equitable by Design

 Our investigations are designed to provide all students with a fair opportunity to learn how to use the ideas and practices of math.
-They are also designed to support the active engagement of all students so every student feels like their ideas and participation are valued and useful because they have unique life experiences and ways of talking or thinking.
+The design supports active engagement of all students.
+Every student feels like their ideas and participation are valued and useful, because they have unique life experiences and ways of talking or thinking.
 Our investigations invite and support the active engagement of all students in ways that contribute to the development of agency and identity as a knower and doer of mathematics.

 All Investigations Stress Collaboration and are Highly Interactive

-Students are explicitly positioned as collaborators, not competitors, who work together as a community to figure something out during an investigation.
+Students are collaborators who work together as a community to figure something out during an investigation.
 They are encouraged to examine their peers’ ideas and to consider how to use those ideas to make sense of what they are seeing or doing.
 Students give each other feedback and help each other improve.
 These types of activities provide room for, and support the development of, rigorous mathematical thinking over time.